 What are the symptoms of HPD?

 Individuals with HPD are usually attention-seeking and overly dramatic.
-Some of the most common symptoms of the psychiatric disorder includes:
+Some of the most common symptoms of the psychiatric disorder include:

 - Constant attention-seeking behavior